A bounded numerical solution with a small mesh size implies existence of a smooth solution to the Navier-Stokes equations: Introduction

-A natural question is, given a bounded numerical solution, what can we say about the smoothness of the true solution without assuming well-posedness of the Navier--Stokes equations?
-We answer this question in this paper: for any given smooth initial data, if the numerical solution is bounded in a certain norm for a small mesh size, then the Navier--Stokes equations have a unique smooth solution and, simultaneously, the numerical solution successfully approximates the solution of the Navier--Stokes equations.
-It is remarkable that we only need one numerical solution to draw the conclusion, instead of a sequence of numerical solutions.
-To illustrate our idea, we consider the Navier-Stokes equations
+We answer this question partially in this paper: for any given smooth initial value, if a numerical solution remains bounded in a certain norm for some mesh size which is smaller than some positive constant (determined by the bound of the numerical solution), then the Navier--Stokes equations have a unique smooth solution and, simultaneously, the numerical solution successfully approximates the true solution.
+Note that only one numerical solution is needed to draw the conclusion, instead of a sequence of numerical solutions with mesh size tending to zero.
+To illustrate the idea, we consider the Navier-Stokes equations